From conference preparation to planning a fundraiser, surveys are integral to event management.

 You’ll also want to ask for suggestions on how to improve future events.
 This open feedback will highlight issues or frictions that may have been missed in your list of questions.

-Customize our prebuilt themes to align with your event branding or include logos from sponsors and affiliated organizations.
+Customize our prebuilt themes and exit pages to align with your event branding or include logos from sponsors and affiliated organizations.

 Use Page Logic to filter attendees to pages relevant to them, i.e. if they don’t intend on eating at the event, they don’t need to go to a page for menu choices.